Klipper3d/klipper/docs/Config_Reference.md

 #   Reference to a [static_pwm_clock] section that generates the clock signal
 #   for the CLKIN pin.
 The frequency of this clock is used as fCLKIN.
 #   Either clock_freq or pwm_clock must be provided.
-#sample_rate:
+#sample_rate: 500.0
-#   The desired output sampling rate in samples per second, expressed at
+#   The desired output sampling rate in samples per second.
+The firmware will
+#   select the closest available rate, if possible.
+When the nominal clock
-#   the nominal clock frequency of 8192000 Hz.
-Higher sampling rates
+#   frequency of 8192000 Hz is used and global-chop mode is disabled, the
-#   result in higher noise; prefer lower rates for better noise
-#   performance.
-The valid values are: 250, 500, 1000, 2000, 4000, 8000,
+#   following rates are available: 250, 500, 1000, 2000, 4000, 8000, 16000,
-#   16000, 32000, and 64000.
+#   32000, and 64000.
+The actual effective sampling rate can be checked via
+#   the LOAD_CELL_DIAGNOSTIC command.
 The default is 500.
-When global-chop mode
-#   is enabled (see enable_global_chop), the effective sampling rate
-#   is reduced by approximately a factor of three.
-The effective sampling
-#   rate (after adjustments for the configured clock frequency and the
-#   global-chop mode) and the actual measured sampling rate can be checked
-#   via the LOAD_CELL_DIAGNOSTIC command.
 #gain: 128
 #   The PGA gain setting.
 Valid values are: 1, 2, 4, 8, 16, 32, 64, and
 #   128. The default is 128.
 #enable_global_chop: False
 #   Enable global-chop mode to reduce internal system offset errors by averaging
 #   two conversions with opposite input polarities.
-This also reduces noise
-#   by a factor of sqrt(2) and the effective sampling rate by a factor of 3.
-#   The default is False.
+The default is False.
 #global_chop_delay: 16
 #   The global-chop delay in modulator clock periods, only used when
 #   enable_global_chop is True.
 Higher values allow more settling time